Deducteam/universo/README.md

 Universo: A tool to play with universes
 =======================================

-Universo is a Dedukti tool that translates (whenever it is possible) a judgment written in one Cumulative Type System (CTS) specifcation to another.
+Universo is a tool for Dedukti that translates (whenever it is possible) a judgment as a proof written in one Cumulative Type System (CTS) specifcation into another CTS specification.

+Possible applications are:
+- Minimization of universes
+- Make proofs predicative
+- interoperability between CTS

 How it works is really similar to "Typical ambiguity":

 1. First, terms are elaborated
 2. Terms are type checked generating constraints.